-- If your eDirectory is configured to fully support Universal Password, the driver is notified of password changes in eDirectory. - When configuring the policy for Universal Password, be sure to select the option that allows administrative users to retrieve the Universal Password.
+- If your eDirectory is configured to fully support Universal Password, the driver is notified of password changes in eDirectory. - The IBM i Password Validation Program Exit provides password change information from IBM i platforms. - When configuring the policy for Universal Password, be sure to select the option that allows administrative users to retrieve the Universal Password.

-For information about installing and configuring the password intercepts, see Part IV, "Platform Services Administration," on page 131.
+For information about installing and configuring the password intercepts, see Part IV, "Platform Services Administration," on page 125.